 \subsection{CSI Sensitivity}

-The collected CSI data of each antenna of the Intel 5300 NIC include the IEEE 802.11n channel matrices for 30 subcarrier groups, which is about one group for every two subcarriers at 20~MHz bandwidth~\cite{Halperin2011}.
-Fig.~\ref{fig:floor_map}(c) shows some examples of CSI image in RP location (0,0) from this NIC with 1200 scans and 30 subcarriers for each antenna (total 90 subcarriers).
-Using Nexmon modified firmware~\cite{Matthias2018}, we obtain 64 IEEE 802.11ac-subcarriers at bandwidth 20~MHz with 47 of them providing non-zero CSI data from the only one receiving antenna on the Nexus 5 phone.
+The collected CSI data of each antenna on Intel 5300 NIC include the IEEE 802.11n channel matrices for 30 subcarrier groups, which is about one group for every two subcarriers at 20~MHz bandwidth~\cite{Halperin2011}.
+Fig.~\ref{fig:floor_map}(c) shows examples of CSI image in SL location (0,0) from this NIC with 1200 scans and 30 subcarriers for each antenna (total 90 subcarriers).
+Using modified Nexmon firmware~\cite{Matthias2018}, we obtain 64 IEEE 802.11ac-subcarriers at bandwidth 20~MHz with 47 of them providing non-zero CSI data from the single receiving antenna on the Nexus 5 phone.
 Fig.~\ref{fig:floor_map}(d) illustrates the CSI images from the phone in the same location (0,0) with 200 scans and 47 non-zero subcarriers.